bonfirestudios/ImGui.NET/README.md

 https://github.com/cimgui/cimgui
 > This is a thin c-api wrapper for the excellent C++ intermediate gui imgui.
 This library is intended as a intermediate layer to be able to use imgui from other languages that can interface with C .

+# Bonfire Notes

+If you are upgrading / rebuilding things here, here are some notes:

+- Clone [this repo](https://github.com/bonfirestudios/ImGui.NET-nativebuild) to build debug versions of the cimgui (and other dlls).
+- The above repo has submodules for cimgui/cimplot/etc - you can update those independentely and rebuild as necessary.
+- You can then drop the built dlls/pdbs into the proper folder here.
+- Shell script `package.sh` will generate the unity package for this repo, basically just copying code over.
+Take care when doing this as there might be local modifications directly inside the packaged folder that are lost.